Maine State Music Theatre: Recent Years (2000s - 2020s)

 The COVID-19 pandemic forced MSMT to cancel its previously announced 2020 season, the first time a summer season had been canceled by the organization.
 MSMT created the Lifeline Fund to offset losses and remain strong and prepared for 2021.
 Subscribers and patrons, businesses and organizations rallied to support the theatre during this difficult time, preserving the legacy of the organization.
 Though a 2021 season was announced, the pandemic forced MSMT to cancel all events, other than its production of Jersey Boys.
 In 2022, MSMT returned for a full summer season.

-Educational Fellowship Program

-Every summer, MSMT’s diverse Educational Fellowship Program brings 45 young theatre students and early career professionals to Maine to participate in a full-immersion program focused on practical, experiential training designed to ease the transition into a professional career.
-The program, which serves to bridge the gap between their education and the professional world, has received national recognition and has been featured on PBS and in national and regional publications.
-This intensive program gives those with aspirations of a life in the performing arts the chance to work alongside professionals in their field.

 Notable alumni

 Theatre artists who have gone through the MSMT Educational Fellowship Program include: